 Cannes – Five Seas Hotel

-Marseille – The quirky Mama Shelter Marseille or more traditional Sofitel Hotel.
+Marseille – The quirky Mama Shelter Marseille or the more traditional Sofitel Hotel.

 How to Get There

-Train: The TGV fast train is available to most destinations in the south of France.
-There are cheap local trains which stop everywhere along the French Riviera.
+Train: The TGV fast train is available to most destinations along in the South of France.
+There are cheap local trains that stop everywhere along the French Riviera and elsewhere in the South of France.
+This is often the best value for money form of transport in France and the most sustainable way of travelling.

 If you’re trying to plan your itinerary you have a few options: